-New Zealand is a great place to visit owing to its vast natural landscapes, some of which were used as a backdrop for the ‘Lord of the Rings’ trilogy.
-Chilean citizens looking to travel to New Zealand now need to obtain an NZeTA online in order to be able to experience the country for themselves.
+Chilean citizens looking to travel to New Zealand now need to obtain an NZeTA online in order to be able to enter the country.

 Instead, these travellers can apply for and obtain the NZeTA visa waiver online through a quick and simple process.
 The NZeTA serves as a security measure as well, as it allows New Zealand Border Security to pre-screen individuals before they arrive in the country.
-It also allows authorities to identify any security risks associated with individuals travelling to the country before they depart towards NZ.
+It also allows authorities to identify any security risks associated with individuals travelling to the country before they depart.

-The NZeTA application process is quite easy to complete and takes less than 10 minutes to do so.
+The NZeTA application process is relatively easy to complete and takes less than 10 minutes.
 Applicants can simply visit the NZeTA online application form and enter their personal and passport information.
 Chilean nationals will also be required to answer some basic questions about their travel plans and any past criminal history.
-There are also questions concerning the traveller’s health and security that will also need to be completed.
+Questions concerning the traveller’s health and security also need to be completed.

-Chilean passport holders must make sure to fill the application with accurate details as any discrepancies between the information on the application form and the traveller’s passport bio page can result in delays or a visa denial.
-In some cases, the visa may be granted but the traveller may still have to face travel delays as a result.
+Chilean passport holders must ensure they fill in the application with accurate details as any discrepancies between the information on the application form and the traveller’s passport bio page can result in delays or denial.
+In some cases, the visa waiver may be granted but the traveller may still have to face delays as a result.

-Once the application is submitted, the traveller will receive the NZeTA visa via email.
+Once the application is submitted, the traveller will receive the NZeTA visa waiver via email.
 Chilean citizens are advised to take a printed copy of their approved NZeTA with them when they travel.
-The NZeTA visa waiver may have to be shown to New Zealand Border Security officials alongside your Chilean passport at a New Zealand port of entry.
+The NZeTA visa waiver may have to be shown to New Zealand Border Security officials alongside the eligible Chilean passport at a New Zealand port of entry.

-Since October 31st, 2019, citizens of Chile are required to obtain a mandatory NZeTA before travelling to New Zealand.
-Transit passengers on their way to a final destination will also have to get an NZeTA before their stop-over in New Zealand.
-Crew members aboard airlines and cruise ships will have to get the Crew eTA before travelling to New Zealand.
-The Crew eTA has a validity of 5 years.
+Since October 31st, 2019, citizens of Chile have been required to obtain a mandatory NZeTA before travelling to New Zealand.
+Transit passengers on their way to a final destination will also have to get an NZeTA before their stop-over at Auckland International Airport.

-In order to apply for the visa waiver, applicants need to make sure they meet the NZeTA requirements set forth by the government of New Zealand.
+In order to apply for the visa waiver, Chileans need to make sure they meet the NZeTA requirements set forth by the government of New Zealand.
 These requirements include:

 - The passport must have a remaining validity of at least 3 months beyond the date of departure from New Zealand

-- The traveller is able to pay the processing fee and the tourist tax using a debit or credit card
+- The traveller must pay the processing fee and the tourist tax (if applicable) using a debit or credit card

 The tourist tax of New Zealand mentioned above is called the International Visitor Conservation and Tourist Levy (IVL).
 This associated tax allows visitors to contribute to the infrastructure and natural environment they enjoy during their stay in the island country.

 Chilean nationals with dual citizenship must choose a single passport to travel on and use that passport’s number to apply for the NZeTA.
-The travel authorization for New Zealand is electronically linked with a single passport and may not be transferred to another passport the same citizen carries.
-Hence, it is advisable to carry the passport on which your NZeTA was issued and present it to border authorities upon your arrival to NZ.
+The travel authorisation for New Zealand is electronically linked to a single passport and may not be transferred to another passport the same citizen carries.